- Work on this project is largely complete

 The End Result

-The steel framework of the bridge will be cleaned and repainted with a protective coating.
+The steel framework of the bridge was cleaned and repainted with a protective coating.
 The project will prolong the life of the bridge.

 - Preservation: This project helps prevent future corrosion and preserves the structural integrity of the bridge.

-- Environment: All work to remove the existing paint and apply new paint will be done under full containment to protect the environment.
+- Environment: All work to remove the existing paint and apply new paint was done under full containment to protect the environment.

 - Economic: The Simpson Avenue Bridge over the Hoquiam River serves as a vital US 101 transportation connection.
 This project will allow the bridge to continue to handle commuter and freight traffic in the future.